nanotee/nvim-if-lua-compat/README.md

 ## Goals

-Maintain some amount compatibility with the existing Vim interface for Lua (see also: [neovim/neovim#12537](https://github.com/neovim/neovim/issues/12537)).
+Maintain some amount of compatibility with the existing Vim interface for Lua (see also: [neovim/neovim#12537](https://github.com/neovim/neovim/issues/12537)).
 Some features might not be possible to implement (AFAIK Neovim doesn't have a Blob data type)

 ## Progress